Last updated: March 17, 2023

 FAQs

-What Does It Cost to Dissolve a Florida LLC?
+How Much Does It Cost to Dissolve an LLC in Florida?

-How Long Does It Take to Close a Florida LLC?
+How Long Does It Take to Dissolve an LLC in Florida?

-It takes approximately six months to dissolve a Florida LLC after paying the filing fee for the Articles of Dissolution.
+It takes approximately 1 week to dissolve an LLC in Florida after paying the filing fee for the Articles of Dissolution.
+Online filings are processed within 1-4 days, while walk-in submissions are handled while you wait.

 After the Florida LLC Dissolution, Is My Info Still Public?